gvwilson/thirdbit/fiction/iffy/index.md

 A section of the wall behind the governor's desk slid sideways to reveal a ramp leading down into the bedrock below the mansion.
-The governor stayed where he was.
-A single swipe of his hand
+The governor waited a heartbeat before lowering his hand.
-enlarged a feed from the front of the mansion just as the hulking warbot fire another micro-missile at the pack of sentries swarming it.
+A single gesture enlarged a feed from the front of the mansion just as the hulking warbot fired another micro-missile at the pack of sentries swarming it.
 Shriek—*crack!*
-The explosion threw a shattered sentry twenty meters.
+The explosion threw a shattered sentry bot twenty meters.
-The G-80 pivoted on its treads, swinging it arms like clubs to knock another sentry into the air.
+The G-80 pivoted on its treads, swinging it arms like clubs to knock another one into the air.

-"Doctor?" the governor asked calmly.
+"Doctor?" the governor asked,
+his previous calm restored.
-"You told me its core was secure."
+"You told me it was secure."

 "It was," she replied, her voice icy.
-"Mister Wales?"
+"Johnson?"

 "It's not me!
 I swear, this isn't me!"
-Wales repeated emphatically, tilting his head slightly under the pressure of the Marine's gun finger against his temple.
+Wales repeated emphatically.

 "Sir—" the Marine began.